ms097530/PS-final-project/README.md

 ## Unsolved Problems

 - Need to limit amount of users being shown in different sections
-- Need to add button to decline friend request

 ## Future Enhancements
 - Allow for updating user password